-One good thing of having this online journal is that I am able to discuss various matters and address different issues when I feel the need to do so...
+One good thing about being afforded the opportunity to share my journal online is that I am able to discuss various matters and address different issues when I feel the need to do so...

 "Mr. Berkowitz...
 I have read several articles about you.